NNPDF/pinecards/README.md

       pkg-config pineappl_capi --libs

-  This should some linker flags.
+  This prints the linker flags needed to link against the C API of PineAPPL, and should like similar to the following output

+      -L${prefix}/lib -lpineappl_capi

+  If there is no output, something is wrong.
-* In the same repository, install the **shell program** `pineappl` using
+* in the same repository, install the shell program **`pineappl`** using

       cargo install --path pineappl_cli

+  Note that this will install the program for the current user.
+If you want to install the program system-wide use the option `--root` with the proper directory.

 ## Datasets
 After a successful installation of the prerequisites above, the following files